-The CFI normally uses data collected through the CFI Awards Management System (CAMS) to report on the representation of underrepresented groups (women, people with disabilities, Indigenous peoples, people from visible minorities) in research teams.
+The CFI normally uses data collected through the CFI Awards Management System (CAMS) to report on the representation of underrepresented groups (women, Indigenous Peoples, persons with disabilities, members of visible minorities) in research teams.
 Given that only a limited sample of users can be included on a proposal and have their data collected through CAMS, we may use other methods, such as surveys, to collect data on the diversity of users of the facilities that apply to and are supported through this competition.